deekshukk/demo/README.md

-# demo
+# voice interface app

-voice ux for terac
+A voice-controlled application that lets users interact with your system using natural speech.
+Built for fast, intuitive, hands-free experiences.